Aluminium Profiles in the Sign Industry: Technical Guide

 - Metallic architectural appearance

-- Wood-effect and specialist films
+- Wood-effect, Corten steel and specialist films

 - UV stable